 Employee motivation determines the outcome of an employee’s work performance, engagement, and well-being.
 It’s your job as the employer to make sure your employees are motivated and engaged.
 Here we talk about 7 ways in which you can increase and stimulate engagement, inspire your workforce and contribute to their overall health and well-being while boosting productivity levels and bottom line.

-It’s 3 PM now and John is satisfied with his paper plane.
-He’ll give it another hour at his desk (checking Facebook and deleting emails he doesn’t feel like responding to) and then he’ll make up an emergency and leave early.
-He’s doing it more and more these days: no one seems to notice, he’s not getting in trouble, and he’s getting his check on time every month.
+Here’s a portrait of a potential employee: his name is John, and he works for your company.
+Right now, he is busy making a paper airplane.
+Earlier in the day, he tried to close a sale with a reluctant potential customer, but they had a few too many questions, and John didn’t put in the work, so that fell through.
+Now, it’s 3 pm, and John is satisfied with his paper airplane.
+He’ll give it another hour at his desk, checking Facebook and deleting emails he doesn’t feel like responding to, and then he’ll make up an emergency and leave early.
+He’s doing it more and more these days: no one seems to notice, he’s not getting into any trouble, and he’s getting his check on time every month.
 So, why not?

 Employee motivation largely depends on the overall “health” of relationships in an organization.
-It’s the managers that need to put in extraordinary effort to get employees excited about their work, and to maintain that level of excitement day in and day out.
+The managers need to put in an extraordinary effort to get employees excited about their work and maintain that excitement high day in and day out.

-To be able to do that, they need to understand what employee motivation is.
-Gareth Jones, the definitive expert on the subject, defines it as, “psychological forces that determine the direction of a person's behavior in an organisation, a person's level of effort and a person's level of persistence".
+“psychological forces that determine the direction of a person's behavior in an organization, a person's level of effort and a person's level of persistence.”

 There are two different kinds of motivation:

 - Extrinsic motivation.
 It comes from the outside world and typical examples include salary, benefits, company car, a promotion, corporate discounts, and so on.

 - Intrinsic motivation.
 It comes from within and it’s driven by the employee’s desire to impress a manager, learn a new skill, gain more knowledge, impact the company, and similar.